magmide/magmide/README.md

 ## Truly universal interoperability

-All computer programs in our world operate on bits, and those bits are commonly interepreted as the same few types of values (numbers, strings, booleans, lists, structures of those things, standardized media types).
+All computer programs in our world operate on bits, and those bits are commonly interpreted as the same few types of values (numbers, strings, booleans, lists, structures of those things, standardized media types).
 In a world where all common computation environments are formalized and programs can be verified to correctly model common logical types in any of those common computation environments, then correct interoperation between those environments can also be verified!

 It would be very exciting to know with deep rigorous certainty that a program can be compiled for a broad host of architectures and model the same logical behavior on all of them.